 1. The ANNUAL REPORT shall be prepared in accordance with the requirements of Rule 62-624.600, F.A.C.

-2. The ANNUAL REPORT shall include as an attachment an evaluation of the effectiveness of the permittee’s SWMP in reducing pollutant loads discharged from the MS4.
-At a minimum, the permittee shall attach to the ANNUAL REPORT an explanation of how its SWMP is addressing each of the following:
+2. The ANNUAL REPORT shall include an evaluation of the effectiveness of the permittee’s SWMP in reducing pollutant loads discharged from the MS4.
+This includes a summary of the strengths, weaknesses/deficiencies, and recommended SWMP revisions for each of the elements in Part II of the permit as set forth in the ANNUAL REPORT form.

-a.
-Have stormwater pollutant loadings discharged from the MS4 decreased?
-Why or why not?

-b.
-Which components of the SWMP are working well and are effective in reducing stormwater pollutant loadings?
-Why are they effective?

-c.
-Which components of the SWMP are not working well and need to be revised to make them more effective in reducing stormwater pollutant loadings?

-d.
-Which components of the SWMP do not contribute to reducing stormwater pollutant loads and could be revised or eliminated, and why?

-e.
-Is the monitoring program providing data that can be used to assess the effectiveness of the SWMP in reducing stormwater pollutant loadings, assess the effectiveness of specific BMPs, and determine where stormwater retrofitting projects should be prioritized for implementation?

 3. The ANNUAL REPORT shall include as an attachment the reporting and assessment of the monitoring results in accordance with Part V.B.9 of the permit.